-The District 207 Board of Education named four students as “207’s Best” in the area of community service during the November meeting.
+The District 207 Board of Education named three students as “207’s Best” in the area of community service during the November meeting.
 The students recognized were Nell Jakoniuk from Maine West, Roshni Lotwala from Maine East and Rhiannon Sites from Maine South.
 Pictured below are Nell Jakoniuk, Roshini Lotwala and Rhiannon Sites.

 Nell is involved with Key Club and National Honor Society service projects that include planting flowers at the VA hospital, packing snack bags for Special Olympics, making blankets for the homeless, packing care packages for veterans, assembling birthday bags (a birthday party in a bag) for elementary children, painting windows for homecoming and making coloring books for elementary aged students.
 In addition, she has created her own projects.
 When she observed that an area of the Forest Preserve near the Des Plaines River could use a little clean-up, Nell marshaled the troops of Key Club and set up her own event to clean up the area.